 See your chassis manual for further operating instructions and features.

 MAP LIGHT SWITCH

-Turn the map light on using the Panel Light brightness thumbwheel control.
-Roll it upward until you feel it click into the map light "On" position.
+Turn the driver side map light on using the Panel Dim thumbwheel.
+Roll it up to maximum position until you feel it click into the map light "On" position.